TabID: Automatic Identification and Tabulation of Subproblems in Constraint Models: Feasibility Evaluation of TabID

 \subsubsection{Peaceable Armies of Queens}

-This puzzle has also been discussed under the name `Peaceably Coexisting Armies of Queens'~\cite{Smith2004:models}.
+This puzzle is also named `Peaceably Coexisting Armies of Queens'~\shortcite{Smith2004:models}.
 The problem asks how to place two equal-sized armies of queens on a chessboard so that the white queens do not attack the black queens, and vice versa.
 On a standard 8 by 8 board, there are 71 non-isomorphic solutions and their number grows quickly with board size.
-Some early results and discussion are due to Stephen Ainley~\cite[Problem C5]{Ainley1977:mathematical}.
+Some early results and discussion are due to Stephen Ainley~\citeyear[Problem C5]{Ainley1977:mathematical}.
+A sophisticated model that makes use of the \textit{regular} constraint was used in the MiniZinc Challenge 2022.

-We use a very simple model, based on the \textit{Basic Model} of Smith et al.~\cite{Smith2004:models}, that takes a single parameter \(n\) for the board size (defining an \(n\times n\) board).
+We use a very simple model, based on the \textit{Basic Model} of \citeA{Smith2004:models}, that takes a single parameter \(n\) for the board size (defining an \(n\times n\) board).
 For each square on the board we have a variable with domain \(\{0,1,2\}\) with the values indicating no queen, white, and black respectively.
 As in the third model of Smith et al., we also use one additional variable \textit{armySize} to indicate the number of queens in each army, and this is maximised.
-There are two sum constraints stating that there are \textit{armySize} occurrences of values 1 and 2 respectively.
+There are two \code{sum} constraints stating that there are \code{armySize} occurrences of values 1 and 2 respectively.
 The vast majority of the constraints are to prevent an attack between a pair of queens from opposing armies.
-Supposing the board is named \texttt{b}, and squares \((i,j)\) and \((k,l)\) share a row, column, or diagonal, then the \textit{attack} constraint \texttt{b[i,j]+b[k,l] != 3} is posted.
+Supposing the board is named \code{b}, and squares \((i,j)\) and \((k,l)\) share a row, column, or diagonal, then the \textit{attack} constraint \code{b[i,j]+b[k,l] != 3} is posted.

-The two army size constraints are identified (together) by the Identical Scopes heuristic, and tabulation fails the progress check after 1,000 nodes.
-Each attack constraint is identified by the Weak Propagation heuristic and all are successfully tabulated (creating a binary table constraint).
+We experimented with instances where \(n\in\{4\ldots 11\}\).
+The two army size constraints are identified (together) by the Identical Scopes heuristic.
+For \(n\geq 5\) the candidate has more than 20 variables and is discarded, otherwise tabulation fails the progress check after 1,000 nodes.
+Each attack constraint is identified by the Weak Propagation heuristic and all are tabulated (creating binary table constraints).
 The attack constraints are identical apart from the variable names, so after the first is tabulated the rest are retrieved from the cache.
-Without tabulation a new integer variable is introduced for each sum \texttt{b[i,j]+b[k,l]} in an attack constraint.
-We experimented with instances where \(n\in\{4\ldots 11\}\).
+Without tabulation a new integer variable is introduced for each sum \code{b[i,j]+b[k,l]} in an attack constraint.
+Note that the MiniZinc Challenge 2022 model has the same viewpoint and the non-attack requirements are implemented with \textit{regular} constraints which would usually propagate strongly, suggesting that tabulation of the attack constraints may be useful.